 The Selected Remedy encompasses and enhances the EPA Removal Program work.
-Alternative WSS2 includes capping of waste, soil, and Reservoir sediment with clean material along with the implementation of institutional controls (ICs), confirmation sampling, long-term monitoring (LTM), O&M, and five-year reviews (FYRs).
-The purpose of this O&M Plan is to present the activities necessary for inspecting, operating, monitoring, and maintaining the effectiveness of the remedial action (RA) including administrative and technical details and requirements.
-In addition, this O&M Plan provides recommendations for the collection of data to monitor and identify significant weather conditions that may have an adverse impact on the Selected Remedy for the Site, such as more frequent heavy precipitation events resulting in elevated water elevations and surface water flow velocities.
-This monitoring data can be used to develop early warning triggers for the LTM and/or O&M protocols specified in this document.
+Alternative WSS2 includes capping of waste, soil, and Reservoir sediment with clean material, implementation of institutional controls (ICs), confirmation sampling, long-term monitoring (LTM), O&M, and five-year reviews (FYRs).
+The purpose of this O&M Plan is to present the activities necessary for inspecting, operating, monitoring, and maintaining the effectiveness of the remedial action (RA), including administrative and technical details and requirements.

-This O&M Plan is a living document and will be modified as needed to optimize O&M performance over the lifetime of the Selected Remedy.
-Modifications to improve O&M performance will require approval from EPA and Pennsylvania Department of Environmental Protection (PADEP), will be incorporated into this O&M Plan, and issued as a new version.
+This O&M Plan is a living document, and it has been modified as needed to optimize O&M performance over the lifetime of the Selected Remedy.
+Modifications to improve O&M performance in the future will require approval from EPA and the Pennsylvania Department of Environmental Protection (PADEP).
+Such modifications will be incorporated into this O&M Plan and issued as a new version.

-This O&M plan should be used in conjunction with the other components of the BoRit Remedial Design, including the Institutional Controls Implementation and Assurance Plan (ICIAP) included in Attachment B, which has been prepared to document the long-term stewardship and maintenance of ICs, and a sampling and analysis plan for confirmation sampling and LTM (Attachment C), which have been prepared to document procedures and responsibilities for those components of the Selected Remedy (CDM Smith 2017).
+This O&M Plan will be used in conjunction with the other components of the BoRit Remedial Design, including the Final Institutional Controls Implementation and Assurance Plan (ICIAP) (CDM Federal Programs [CDM Smith] 2017a), which has been prepared to document the long-term stewardship and maintenance of ICs, and the Final Site Management Plan for Post Remedial Action Confirmation Sampling and Long-Term Monitoring (CDM Smith 2017b), which has been prepared to document procedures and responsibilities for those components of the Selected Remedy (EPA 2017).